John Welch (basketball): Brooklyn Nets

 Welch began his tenure with the Nets in 2013, the first season Jason Kidd was head coach.

 Sacramento Kings

 On July 31, 2015, Welch was hired by the Sacramento Kings to be an assistant coach.

 Los Angeles Clippers

 On September 23, 2016, Welch was hired as an assistant coach by the Los Angeles Clippers, and served in the position until November 16, 2020.

+Ostioneros de Guaymas

+On February 22, 2022, Welch was hired as the head coach of the Ostioneros de Guaymas, a Mexican team in the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).

+Kentucky

+On May 22, 2023, Welch was hired as an assistant coach by the Kentucky Wildcats.